(1) A public company must not allot a share except as paid up at least as to one-quarter of its nominal value and the whole of any premium on it.

 (a) the share is to be treated as if one-quarter of its nominal value, together with the whole of any premium on it, had been received, and

-(b) the allottee is liable to pay the company the minimum amount which should have been received
+(b) the allottee is liable to pay

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.